HTTP-RPC/Kilo/README.md

 # Additional Information
 This guide introduced the HTTP-RPC framework and provided an overview of its key features.
 For additional information, see the the [examples](https://github.com/gk-brown/HTTP-RPC/tree/master/httprpc-test/src/main/java/org/httprpc/test).

+For an iOS implementation of `WebServiceProxy`, see the [Kilo](https://github.com/gk-brown/Kilo) project.